Availity/availity-workflow/docusaurus/docs/recipes/logging.md

 ### Creating the React Component

 Next we want to render our `Analytics` component which will allow us to start logging analytics.
-You want to do this at the root of you App so any `child` component can gain access to the log service.
+You want to do this at the root of your App so any `child` component can gain access to the log service.

 For this example we will assume we are rendering at the root `index.js`